Buying nice wine glasses is something most of us always mean to get around to, but never do.

 How to decant wine

-Let the bottle sit upright for twenty-four hours to let the sediment settle before you begin decanting.
+Let the bottle sit upright for twenty-four hours to allow the sediment to settle before you begin decanting.
 Wipe off the neck of the bottle and find a clean vessel to pour the wine into.
 Slowly pour the wine into your decanter.
 As you reach the bottom of the bottle, keep an eye out for any sediment or cloudiness that you see.
 Stop pouring when the impurities reach the neck.

 Choose the best wine glass